aseprite/docs/cli.md

     aseprite --batch

-Or you can use the shorter form introduced in Aseprite v1.1:
+Or you can use the shorter form:

     aseprite -b